paulchhuang/bstro/docs/DEMO.md

 Our codes require the input images that are already **cropped with the person centered** in the image.
 The input images can have arbitrary size and the demo code scales it to `224x224`.
 Check `./samples/body-scene-contact/sample1.jpg` for example.

-To run the demo, please place your test images under , and then run the following script.
+To run the following script for demo:

 ```bash